ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

       queryFileDirectory = "${project.projectDir}/src/main/resources/queries"
       // Optional list of query files to be processed, takes precedence over queryFileDirectory queryFiles = listOf(file("${project.projectDir}/src/main/resources/queries/MyQuery.graphql"))
-      // GraphQL schema file location.
-Can be used instead of `endpoint` or `sdlEndpoint`. schemaFileName = "${project.projectDir}/src/main/resources/myLocalSchema.graphql"
+      // GraphQL schema file.
+Can be used instead of `endpoint` or `sdlEndpoint`. schemaFile = file("${project.projectDir}/src/main/resources/myLocalSchema.graphql")
       // GraphQL server SDL endpoint that will be used to download schema.
-Alternatively you can run introspection query against `endpoint` or specify local `schemaFileName`. sdlEndpoint = "http://localhost:8080/sdl"
+Alternatively you can run introspection query against `endpoint` or specify local `schemaFile`. sdlEndpoint = "http://localhost:8080/sdl"
       // JSON serializer that will be used to generate the data classes. serializer = GraphQLSerializer.JACKSON